Press Kit: Overview

 Arrange or attend a live radio or TV call in show, or set up a written Q & A column

-Studies indicate that up to 9 out of 10 dog owners report some behavioral problems with their pet, with an average of about 5 problems per dog.
+Studies indicate that up to 90% of all dog owners report some behavioral problems with their pet, with an average of 4.7 problems per dog.
 Of animals taken to shelters, between 50% to 70% are euthanized because of behavioral problems, mainly because of biting.
 Pet owners have a great need for information and are interested in getting answers to the problems that they face.
 Many dog problems are left untreated.
-Most of this could have been prevented.

 What do should the public do about dog biting incidents?
 Arrange a debate!